K-Sato1995/gatsbyBlog/content/posts/My-Journey-of-Go-①-(Functions,-Variables)/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Go
   - Tutorial
-description: My Journey of Go is a collection of posts about what I learned from A Tour of Go.
-I made this series to solidify my knowledge about Go language.
+description: "My Journey of Go is a collection of posts about what I learned from A Tour of Go.
+I made this series to solidify my knowledge about Go language."
 ---
 # What is 'My Journey of Go' for?
  `My Journey of Go` is a collection of posts about what I learned from [A Tour of Go](https://tour.golang.org/list).
 A Tour of Go is a fantastic place for all people to start their journey of Go programming language from.